- 1 Top 7 Best Digital Picture Frames Compared

 For people who want a digital picture frame that works straight out of the box, the Pix-Star 10 Inch WiFi Cloud Digital Picture Frame is a solid option.
+And since Gnarbox lets you edit video without the computer, you can edit your own images for it.
 This frame is specifically ideal for older people who might struggle with picture or image sharing through more tech-savvy options like cloud storage or social media.
 The Pix-Star frame comes with eight gigabytes of built-in storage and the option of uploading pictures from a USB.
 You’ll also appreciate the built-in menu on the frame to organize pictures, change image orientations, and even play two-minute video clips.

 For the savvy user, you can remotely manage pictures by enabling the WiFi setting and connecting through the Pix-Star app that works for both Android and iOS.
 Upload images from social media platforms like Facebook or Instagram, or upload from your preferred cloud storage account.

 #2 NIX Advance 8″ Digital Photo Frame – Honorable MentionWHY WE LIKE IT: The Nix digital photo frame is one of the few on our list to include a remote control and no option to connect to your home’s WiFi.
 Because of this, it’s ideal for those that are less than tech savvy or want something a bit more secure..